Safety management system: Historical context

-Safety management evolved as a counterweight to the exploitation of workers in industry through the 19th and 20th centuries.
+Occupational safety management evolved as a counterweight to the exploitation of workers in industry through the 19th and 20th centuries.
 As the industrial revolution opened up substantial commercial opportunities in Western societies, the financial imperative of business owners and industrialists lead to the use of an exploited, unskilled and uneducated workforce including child labour and rural migrant workers, often in working conditions where injury and death were day to day occurrences.

-It became the remit of legislators with a social conscience to understand that governments had a moral and legal responsibility to protect workers using general and industry specific safety legislation.
+It became the remit of legislators with a social conscience to understand that governments had a moral and legal responsibility to protect workers using general and industry specific occupational safety legislation.
 In the UK, the early 19th century Factory Acts were a significant development for gradually improving occupational safety through the decades, in fact the last iteration was made in 1961.
 This evolving environment was also the driving force behind the formation of the trade union or labour union movements and worker representation in the early 19th century across Europe and America which developed through the decades into representation in wage and working condition negotiations, but also in protecting the health, safety and welfare of workers.

 One clear example of how unsafe and dangerous work conditions had become during the industrial revolution can be seen in this extract relating to an early 20th century mining disaster in West Virginia, USA.